alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 22. What is main difference between SQL and NoSQL?
 23. What is transaction isolation level?
 24. What is difference between partition key and index in MongoDB?
+25. How to use MongoDB in your application?

 JavaScript and Angular, React